 Disruptive innovation feels more risky.
 It doesn’t always work out.
 But the upsides when it works are huge.
 It’s about deciding when the time is right to make the switch.

-There are many examples of brands who left it too late.
-Look at Nokia and Blackberry for example.
+There are many examples of brands that left it too late.
+Look at Nokia and Blackberry, for example.

 They dominated the mobile phone market in the 1990s and early 2000s.
-But their focus was on product improvements to the phone technology.
+However, their focus was on product improvements to the phone technology.
 They delivered sustaining innovation and went for market penetration.

-And then along came the Apple iPhone in 2007.
+And then along came the iPhone in 2007.
 It was a product development.
-In essence, a small portable computer that also took calls.
-It was more than a phone and made previous mobile phones look old-fashioned.
+In essence, a small portable computer which took calls.
+It was more than a phone and made previous devices look old-fashioned.